ebachelet/pyLIMA/README.md

 Successfully test on various UNIX, MAC and Windows!
 If you encounter any problems, please contact etibachelet@gmail.com.

-Please use pyLIMA as a external module, by doing a global import :

-import sys

-sys.path.append(your-path-to-pyLIMA-directory)
+You should be able to load pyLIMA as general module :

-from pyLIMA import whatyouneed
+from pyLIMA import microlmagnification

 ### Examples
 Examples can be found in your pyLIMA directory.
 Look on the documentation to learn how to run it.